-Let's be frank, if you've ever had a homemade hot dog, you know there's just no comparison to the store-bought version.
-From the snap of the natural casing, down to the smoky and savory bite, real dogs just hit differently.
-Flex your sausage making skills and be the star of your next backyard BBQ with our Blue Ribbon all-beef hot dogs.
+Let's be frank, if you've ever had homemade hot dogs, you know there's just no comparison to the store-bought version.
+From the snap of the natural casing, down to the smoky and savory bite, real homemade hot dogs just hit differently.

 - 5 lb.
 Beef Chuck Roast (80/20 fat ratio)

 - 1 package No. 155 Blue Ribbon Wiener.
-For a 5 lb. batch, you'll need 3.2 oz of seasoning and 1.45 oz of cure (included).
+For a 5 lb. batch of hot dog meat, you'll need 3.2 oz of seasoning and 1.45 oz of cure (included).
 If you're making a larger batch, use 2 Tablespoons per pound, and 1 3/4 teaspoon of cure.

 Cure per pound: 1 3/4 Teaspoon (1.45 oz)

 - 2.4 oz.
-Binder Flour: This will add protein value to your mixture and help it bind.
+Binder Flour: This will add protein value to your hot dog mixture and help it bind.
 It also absorbs and holds water which leads to less shrinkage in the smokehouse.